scottyphillips/echonetlite_homeassistant/README.md

 Python3 library also maintained by this author.
 (https://github.com/scottyphillips/pychonet)

-*Important note - this repo is no longer in active developement, and i will no longer be actively involved in troubleshooting any issues with the component.
-However i will respond and approve PRs.
+**Important note** - This project is a best effort activity as I am quite busy these days with two young kids, However I will respond and approve PRs, as well as be able to contribute to troubleshooting occasionally.

 **This component will set up the climate, fan, sensor, select and switch platforms.**